hashier/hashier.github.io/homepage/content/posts/setting-up-a-new-mac.md

 draft: false
 ---

-Every time I setup a new Mac system I wonder "what else do I have to set/configure" so I deceided today while setting up a new Mac that I will write down the (imho) most important steps, settings and applications.
+Every time I setup a new Mac system I wonder "what else do I have to set/configure" so I decided today while setting up a new Mac that I will write down the (imho) most important steps, settings and applications.
 Thus I have a step by step list next time I set up a new Mac (:

 <!--more-->